Ted Agon - Author

 The Podcast is followed by a sobering amount of additional supporting evidence, observations and logic.
 It fulfills Carl Sagan's requirement of Extraordinary Evidence.

-(Who would not share information that will help families and communities adapt, survive and thrive?
+(Who would not share information that will help you, families and communities adapt, survive and thrive?
 Unfortunately, there are some who will not.)

 As mentioned, the book the human key is the outcome of 14 years of research and writing based on observations from living in seven countries and cultures.
 (When you have time please see: My BACKGROUND page.)